"If my younger self could see me now, they wouldn't believe it."

 What replaced the church wasn't another system.
 "I don't want to be a part of one religion," he told Consequence of Sound.
 "I have my own opinions.
 Some are from this religion, some are from this religion, some are from no religion."
 He kept certain values, sobriety in particular, as personal choices rather than religious mandates.
 Coffee?
 He tried it.
 "It literally tastes like burnt wood."

-The pattern here matters.
-Boone didn't leave because he stopped believing in everything.
-He left because the container felt too rigid for what he was actually experiencing.
+So he left.
+Not because he stopped believing in everything, but because the container felt too rigid for what he was actually experiencing.
 That same instinct drove him off American Idol, out of college, and into a career built entirely on his own terms.

 Rise to Fame